-And so now keep in mind, you know, if you've never seen a solar eclipse before, you know, it started in the morning.
+So now, keep in mind, if you've never seen a solar eclipse before...
+It started in the morning.
 It started around 10, if I remember correctly, and solar eclipses, they don't happen in a split second.
 It took about three hours from start to finish.
-And you know, I wanted to be out there and I want to see the whole thing, and so I was sitting there and I was just listening to these people that I was with getting kind of progressively more and more drunk.
-And it was fascinating because you know, here I was, sitting there, and I was having such an intense emotional positive - positive emotional experience, you know, without any dopamine, and I was so - I was kind of quiet and I was just so fully in it in what I was experiencing, and just how magical I thought everything was.
+I wanted to be out there, and I wanted to see the whole thing.
+So, I was sitting there, and I was just listening to these people that I was with getting kind of progressively more and more drunk.

-And then I was with this group and you know, a bunch of them were drinking screwdrivers, kind of, one after another, and they were really chatty and they were really laughing, and I remember being like, "God, our two experiences are so different."
+It was fascinating, because here I was, sitting there, and I was having such an intense, positive emotional experience, without any dopamine.
+I was kind of quiet.
+I was just so fully in it, in what I was experiencing, and just how magical I thought everything was.
+And then, I was with this group and a bunch of them were drinking screwdrivers, kind of one after another, and they were really chatty, they were really laughing.

+I remember being like, "God, our two experiences are so different."
 And when the eclipse was over, I remember everybody kind of rushed to move on.
-Like, that whole kind of group was like, "Okay, done, over with," and they were headed back inside.

-And I wanted to be like, "Guys, hello, can we like, talk about what just happened?
+That whole group was like, "Okay, done, over with," and they were headed back inside.
+And I wanted to be like, "Guys, hello, can we talk about what just happened?
 My mind is blown.
 It was incredible."

-Like, I was still feeling it so intensely, and I felt like I had this kind of positive buzz going on in my body, not just you know, an hour after, like, that whole day and days after.
-It just - it felt so strong to me.
-And everybody was just like, packing up so quickly, moving on to the next thing, and I remember at the time I didn't really get it.
+I was still feeling it so intensely, and I felt like I had this kind of positive buzz going on in my body.
+Not just an hour after, but that whole day and days after.
+It just felt so strong to me.
+And everybody was just packing up so quickly, moving on to the next thing.
+I remember, at the time I didn't really get it.

-But you know, as I think back on it now and I remember day drinking, I remember especially, you know, weekends in New York City, if I would go out to brunch and start with a mimosa.
+But as I think back on it now, and I remember day drinking.
+I remember especially, weekends in New York City.
+If I would go out to brunch and I'd start with a mimosa.
 Right?
-If like, the day drinking didn't keep going, I would feel terrible by the time afternoon rolled around.
+If the day drinking didn't keep going, I would feel terrible by the time afternoon rolled around.
 Do you remember this?
-Right?

-It was like you had to keep your day drinking going, you had to keep that buzz going otherwise you got into this just kind of like, ugh, gross, groggy, headache-y feeling.
-At least that's what would happen to me.
-And so it was fascinating to have this experience and watch these people experiencing the exact same thing but one, feeling like they needed to augment it and two, that you know, it didn't seem like the experience lasted as long for them.
+It was like you had to keep your day drinking going.
+You had to keep that buzz going, otherwise you got into this just kind of like, ugh, gross, groggy, headachy feeling.
+At least, that's what would happen to me.
+And so, it was fascinating to have this experience and watch these people experiencing the exact same thing, but one, feeling like they needed to augment it.
+And two, that it didn't seem like the experience lasted as long for them.
 I don't know, it was really fascinating for me.

-You know, but I'll tell you, listen, a couple years ago, when I was in the habit of augmenting all my positive emotions, I would have been the first person to be like, "Yes, screwdrivers."
+But I'll tell you, listen, a couple years ago, when I was in the habit of augmenting all my positive emotions, I would have been the first person to be like, "Yes, Screwdrivers.
 We're sitting outside for three hours to watch the sun, right?
-Like, obviously we need something else to help this along, right?
+Obviously, we need something else to help this along, right?"